wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 12 And they fled hastily away, leaving nine of their slain behind, and more than half a score of captives.

-13 The soldiers of the king were commanded by two men , the one called Bishop and the other Warren, and the men, of Columbia were .commanded by a chief captain, named Porter.
+13 The soldiers of the king were commanded by two men, the one called Bishop and the other Warren, and the men, of Columbia were commanded by a chief captain, named Porter.*

+* Gen. P. B. Porter.

 14 About this time the savages and the men of war of Britain assailed the guards and the out-posts near unto Fort George